 The DFW Institutional Investment FORUM was formed at the end of 2018 to replace the Dallas Chapter of the National Society of Pension Professionals. which began as the Dallas Chapter of the Society of Pension Professionals in 2000.
 The new name is more representative of our focus on promoting the exchange of information and the education of institutional investment professionals in the DFW area.
-We hold eight regular meetings each year, along with several special meetings.
+We generally hold eight regular meetings each year, along with several special meetings.
 The regular meetings were held at the Park Cities Club in North Dallas with a speaker and networking opportunity for the price of lunch.
-With the COVID19 disruption, all meetings were held VIRTUALLY, but in September 2021 we began in-person meetings again.
+With the COVID19 disruption, all meetings were held VIRTUALLY, but in March 2022 we began in-person meetings again.
 By attending you voluntarily assume all risks related to exposure to COVID19.
-You should be vaccinated or wear a mask to protect yourself and others..
+You should be vaccinated or wear a mask to protect yourself and others.

 - Our special meetings include our meeting at the Dallas Federal Reserve for their economic outlook presentation in January or February, our Holiday Gathering in December, and others such as a special luncheon with Alan Greenspan and others.

 - We have also partnered with others such as the DeMarche Workshop for Building Successful Multi-Asset Portfolios and Thompson Reuters’s Buyouts Magazine for the Buyouts Texas Annual Conference in Dallas providing venues with multiple Private Equity Investment Managers.